 What is a good gear inch?

 A good gear inch depends on the biking conditions.
-For down hill conditions you may want a lower gear inch so that you can petal a optimal speed, and vise verse for climbing a hill.
+For downhill conditions, you may want a lower gear inch so that you can petal an optimal speed, and vise versa for climbing a hill.

 How to calculate gear inches?